23 November 2025

 By far the most devastating loss was "Glimpses of a Pale Dancer," a work-in-progress that argued the Counterculture was not the spoiled-youth tantrum our masters wanted us to believe, but was instead the first wave of a spontaneous, potentially global revolution against patriarchy.
 The product of 24 years of reportorial investigation that consumed most of my days-off, weekends and vacations, it so impressed the late Cicely Nichols, the New York City book editor promised to mother it to major publication much as she had parented Sisterhood Is Powerful (Random House: 1970).
 But the arsonist(s) destroyed all my research notes, all of the approximately 150-thousand words of extensively footnoted “Dancer” text and all but 10 of its approximately 100 pre-selected photographs in a blaze lit at the exact moment Cicely and I met in the Lions Head to finalize and celebrate our working agreement.
 Our anything-for-capitalism-no-matter-how-Evil government in action?
 Message received loud and clear.

-The emotional shock of the fire -- specifically its nightmare obliteration of a consciousness that blended journalism and progressive activism into a life of great expectations, all of my potential reduced in an indescribably wrenching instant to inescapably wretched permanently non-productive existence – flung me into post-traumatic depression, just as I’m certain was intended.
+The emotional shock of the fire -- specifically its nightmare obliteration of a consciousness that blended journalism and progressive activism into a life of great expectations, all of my potential reduced in an indescribably wrenching instant to inescapably wretched, permanently non-productive existence – flung me into post-traumatic depression, just as I’m certain was intended.
 At age 43, especially without my four filing-cabinet drawers of research notes, there is no possible way to reconstruct 24 years of work, and the realization I now had no more prospects than the Bowery bum featured in the January 1967 image below -- ironically long a mainstay of my working portfolio -- was literally overwhelming.
 (To potential clients, I typically described it as "a fortuitous grab" in my documentary efforts on the Lower East Side; to my political comrades I admitted what it actually was, an un-posed picture, yes, but nevertheless my best-ever photographic icon of capitalist reality.)

 Photograph by Loren Bliss copyright 1967, 1971, 2025

 It took me so long to recover from the post-traumatic depression that predictably followed the loss of all my life’s efforts, it forced me onto welfare in 1988, which mandates typically anti-male bureaucratic supervision of any subsequent quest for productive employment.
 The resultant odium excluded me forever from the newspaper and magazine staff jobs that had been my lifeblood since my 16th year, reducing my professional efforts to occasional, woefully underpaid freelancing in a dwindling market.
-When I protested the bureaucrats' opportunity-killing involvement in my quest for work and threatened a lawsuit against their repeated, brazenly anti-male refusals to refer me to appropriate employers, the always-tyrannical bureaucrats – the era's real “welfare queens -- arbitrarily and contrary to the advice of their own bureaucrat-psychologists proclaimed me “unemployable”and in 1990 forced me onto Social Security as a disabled person.
-Though no longer depressed and now officially retired -- I shed the always-hurtful stigma of “disabled welfare bum” in 2005 -- I disclose the following facts for three reasons:
+When I protested the bureaucrats' opportunity-killing involvement in my quest for work and threatened a lawsuit against their repeated, brazenly anti-male refusals to refer me to appropriate employers, the always-tyrannical bureaucrats – the era's real “welfare queens -- arbitrarily and contrary to the advice of their own bureaucrat-psychologists proclaimed me “unemployable”and in 1990 forced me onto Social Security as a permanently disabled person.
+Though no longer depressed and now officially retired -- I shed the always-hurtful stigma of “disabled welfare bum” in 2005 -- I disclose these facts for three reasons:

 • firstly to exemplify how disabled people on welfare are undoubtedly the most scorned and despised demographic in this realm, which is today, post-Nazi-Germany, by far our species’ most incorrigibly self-destructive Hatefully Christian Nation;